 4. Who is on staff to fix the servers should they go down?

 If the answer does not start with “We have x number of engineers on staff…” or “”those servers are hosted in a remote location; where the only people who can physically access them have biometric permissions in place” … move along.

 5. How do I retain local copies of my data?

 If a cloud provider does not at least have in place a way to download your contact database into .csv format, that’s a huge warning.
-Keep in mind that all cloud services are programmed differently – and since cloud means the software too – there is generally no way to manipulate your data outside of that particular service provider.
-However, if you can get your data into .csv, chances are you can figure out a way (or pay someone) to populate much of it into a different program.
+Keep in mind that all cloud services are programmed differently – and since cloud means the software too – there is generally no way to manipulate your data outside of that particular service provider’s paid monthly account.
+However, if you can get your data into .csv, you may be able to figure out a way (or pay someone) to populate it into a different program.

 6. Can I work off line?

 Is there a way to download a full, local copy of your data that you use until you get back on line and update the cloud data?
 The answer is probably not.
 However, desktop resident software companies are starting to notice the cloud and are now creating on line versions of their applications.
 One of the techs I am setting up more and more is an on line account for data entry into Timeslips.

 7. How long have you been in existence?

 The longer the better.
 If you can get with sustained growth over time, that’s the best possible scenario.
 The last thing you want is to select a service, take the time to load all your data, then train everyone (including yourself) on how to use it, only to have the company go belly up.